ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 Since we verify that the code is active (the green LED is on), all that remains is to try to enter money, select a product and confirm the purchase.

+Click on the image to see a video of it working on the Basys 3.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=2hHGZxMNnmc"><img src="https://img.youtube.com/vi/2hHGZxMNnmc/0.jpg" alt="Video de Vending Machine"></a>